 Dogsledding ride – a must for your Lapland holidays!

 The ride itself is quite bumpy, but really fun.
 Even though it’s not as fast as the snowmobile, there is still a huge fun factor – the animals are amazing, their strength and teamwork is incredible.
-Funny moment – the poo on the run, without stopping 🙂 After finishing the ride we were invited to play with the puppies of age 2 months, have a hot drink and few snacks while our guide told us about the history of using sledge dogs and how they are bred and kept. it was so wonderful to learn about these amazing dogs firsthand, from the people who take care of them.
+Funny moment – they poo on the run, without stopping 🙂 After finishing the ride, we were invited to play with the puppies of age 2 months, have a hot drink and few snacks while our guide told us about the history of using sledge dogs and how they are bred and kept. it was so wonderful to learn about these amazing dogs firsthand, from the people who take care of them.

 Other activities in Rovaniemi winter period

 If you are planning to come in winter, you should at least try to see the Northern Lights.
 Spotting this Nature’s phenomena is certainly never guaranteed, as it depends a lot on the weather conditions and Sun activity.
-However, in winter months (late October-late March), assuming the sky is clear, there is a good chance to become part of this stunning light show.
+However, in winter months (late October-late March), assuming the sky is clear, there is a good chance of sighting part of this stunning light show.
 Some sources reveal that the best shows start around 10pm – 02am.
 To have a better chance, you should leave the city (minimize light pollution as much as possible).
 Locals in Rovaniemi say that lights can sometimes be seen in the city as well.
 Hunting the Lights is surely one of the most popular Rovaniemi winter activities!

 Local companies offer Aurora safaris – they will drive you (by car, bus, snowmobile or reindeer sledge) out to the wilderness , build a fire with hot drinks and snacks and wait for you to take amazing greenish pictures.
 If you don’t mind a bit of walking, you can cross the bridge in Rovaniemi and walk to the Koivusaari island.
 Some locals have written that they have made good photos of the northern Lights there.
-Just make sure to wear warm, layered clothes and have a good camera with charged batteries.
+Just make sure to wear warm, layered clothes and have a good camera for aurora photography with charged batteries.

 Popular attraction for the families with small children – the home of Santa Claus.
 Nowadays this has become a commercial place with many souvenir shops, cafes and Santa’s post office.
 You can combine the visit with reindeer or husky safari.